emartineznunez/AutoMeKin/docs/scripts.md

 ```
 Once you have created the reaction network, you can grow your TS list by running more trajectories (with
 `amk_parallel.sh` or `amk.sh`).
 Now the trajectories will start from the newly generated minima as well as
 from the main structure, specified in the name.xyz file.
-It is important to notice that, in general, trajectories run in separate batches (i.e., performed in several tasks) may be initialized from different minima and will have different energies.
+It is important to notice that, in general, trajectories run in separate batches, _i.e._, performed in several tasks, may be initialized from different minima and will have different energies.
 In this regard, the efficiency of the code may increase if the calculations are submitted using a large number for the ntasks parameter.

 _Convergence in the total number of TSs can be checked doing_:
 ```